-- Enter this challenging field, advance in your job, or build useful new skills
+- Enter the clinical research field, advance in your job or build useful new skills

 To earn the Clinical Trials Management Certificate, all three of the following modules must be successfully completed with a grade of “C” or above.